raistlic/raistlic-lib-commons-core/README.md

  *
  * @param someCriteria some kind of criteria, cannot be {@code null}, must match some pattern.
  * @param offset the offset index of the search result portion to return, cannot be less than {@code 0}.
- * @param limit the maximum size of the search result portion to return, cannot be less than {code 0}.
+ * @param limit the maximum size of the search result portion to return, cannot be less than {@code 0}.
  * @throws InvalidParameterException when any of the parameters are invalid.
  * @throws InvalidStateException when the object's state does not match the requirement for calling
  *         this method